 You’re Losing Out On Future Returns From Your 401(k), Too

 Let’s say you’re 30 years old, and you withdraw $20,000 from your 401(k) to pay off a lot of high-interest debt.
 How much would that $20,000 be worth in 35 years, when you’d be ready to retire?

+Adjusted for inflation, the average yearly return in the US stock market is about 7%, but we’ll use an even more conservative 5% yearly return.
+How much will it be worth?
+The answer is $110,320.31.
+By withdrawing $20,000 to pay for your debt, you’ve essentially “lost” more than $90,000 in future returns – in addition to the tax penalties you have to pay.
 Yes, you can mitigate this by contributing more to your 401(k) in the next few years – but it’s not always easy to do that, and the fact remains that taking money out of your retirement account at any time will harm your future returns.

 Retirement Accounts Should Always Be Your Last Resort

+If you are in debt, don’t start thinking about raiding your nest egg yet.
+As you can see from the above examples, using a 401(k) to pay your debt down will result in high tax penalties and loss of investment returns.
 So unless you have no other choice, do not take early distributions from your 401(k) to get out of debt.
 Instead, consider other options – like budgeting and paying down debt, reducing your monthly payments with a debt consolidation loan, or credit counseling.
 Consider your options, and you’re sure to make the right choice.